Curia/hugo-artist-bureau/README.md

 # Inline SVG
 Any SVGs found in `src/img/` will be combined into a single SVG Sprite at `hugo/static/svg/sprite.symbol.svg`.

 This boilerplate comes with a simple partial for using SVGs in your layouts.
 You can select an svg by passing in it's ID.
+All svg ID's are prefixed with `svg--`

 ```
 {{/* Using a logo stored at src/img/github.svg */}}
-{{ partial "svg" (dict "id" "github" "class" "optional-class" "width" 32 "height" 32) -}}
+{{ partial "svg" (dict "id" "svg--github" "class" "optional-class" "width" 32 "height" 32) -}}
 ```
 **Note: the `class`, `width`, and `height` params are optional**